deeeed/expo-audio-stream/README.md

 # expo-audio-stream

-`expo-audio-stream` is a comprehensive library designed to facilitate real-time audio processing and streaming across iOS, Android, and web platforms.
+`@siteed/expo-audio-stream` is a comprehensive library designed to facilitate real-time audio processing and streaming across iOS, Android, and web platforms.
 This library leverages Expo's robust ecosystem to simplify the implementation of audio recording and streaming functionalities within React Native applications.
 Key features include audio streaming with configurable buffer intervals and automatic handling of microphone permissions in managed Expo projects.

 ## Features